Techgrounds-Cloud-9/cloud-9-Tanujadubba/01_Fundamentals_1/week2/networkdevices.md

 Repeater simply copies the signal bit by bit and re-generates at its original strength by operating at the physical layer.
 **Network Hub**
 It is a multiport repeater connects multiple wires from different branches.
-* There are 3 types of Network hubs
+*There are 3 types of Network hubs*
-1.Active hub
++ Active hub
-2.Passive hub
++ Passive hub
-3.Intelligent hub
++ Intelligent hub
 **Bridge**
-A bridge is a device  that joins any two networks or host segments togeather.
++ A bridge is a device  that joins any two networks or host segments togeather.
 **Switch**
-A switch place more important role than a hub.Switch is a multiport devices that enhances network efficiency Gateway.
++ A switch place more important role than a hub.Switch is a multiport devices that enhances network efficiency Gateway.
 **Modem**
-Modem are devices that transform digital signals into the form of analog signals that are of varios frequencies.
++ Modem are devices that transform digital signals into the form of analog signals that are of varios frequencies.
 **Gateway**
-A gateway is a passage that interlinks two networks togeather.
++ A gateway is a passage that interlinks two networks togeather.
 **Access point**
-Acces point is a wireless appliance that operats on the OSI models second layer.
++ Acces point is a wireless appliance that operats on the OSI models second layer.
 # Exercise
  Most routers have an overview of all connected devices, find this list.
 What other information does the router have about connected equipment?